newtondevelop/newpay-contract-utility-ios/README.md

 [![License](https://img.shields.io/badge/license-GPL3-green.svg?style=flat)]()

-Core Ethereum data structures and algorithms.
-This is part of the [NewPay Wallet for iOS](), but can be used standalone.
+Core Newton wallet data structures and algorithms.
+This is part of the [NewPay Wallet for iOS](https://github.com/newtondevelop/newpay-ios-example), but can be used standalone.
+It also provide supports for communicating with smart contracts.

 ## Usage

 To install it simply add the following line to your Podfile:

 ```
-pod 'NewpayContractUtility', :git=>'', :branch=>'master'
+pod 'NewpayContractUtility', :git=>'https://github.com/newtondevelop/newpay-contract-utility-ios.git', :branch=>'master'
 ```

 ## Contributing